Jayanthi-Sharma/DA-III-/README.md

 11. The original indices (after sorting) are displayed to represent the student numbers in increasing order.

-12. A standard 10-point relative grading scale is defined using an integer array b, where each element represents the number of students falling into a particular grade range.
+12. A standard 10-point relative grading scale is defined using an integer `array b`, where each element represents the number of students falling into a particular grade range.

-13. A string array grade is declared to store the grades corresponding to each student.
+13. A string `array grade` is declared to store the grades corresponding to each student.

-14. The grades are assigned to the students using a while loop and the values from the b array.
+14. The grades are assigned to the students using a `while loop` and the values from the b array.
 The grades are assigned in the order of "S" (for top 10%), "A" (for next 20%), "B" (for next 30%), "C" (for next 25%+0.5), and "F" (for the remaining 15%-0.5).

 15. After assigning the grades, another loop is used to rearrange the grade array in increasing order of student numbers.
-The index1 array is used as a reference for this reordering, and the swapchar function is called to swap the corresponding grades.
+The index1 array is used as a reference for this reordering, and the `swapchar function` is called to swap the corresponding grades.

 16. Finally, the grades of each student are displayed according to the increasing order of student numbers.

 17. The program ends with a return 0 statement.

-In summary, this program takes input for student marks, sorts them in descending order, assigns grades based on a grading scale, and displays the grades in increasing order of student numbers.
+In summary, this program takes input for student marks, sorts them in descending order, assigns grades based on a  10-point relative grading scale, and displays the grades in increasing order of student numbers.